 |Tom, Christine, and Colin enjoyed their burgers.
 Christine had ordered a similar burger with Halloumi cheese.|

-We walked across the road to the Italian restaurant Crinitis where we spent the next almost four hours, engaged in lively conversation, laughter and memorable good times.
+We walked across the road to the Italian restaurant Crinitis where we spent the next almost four hours engaged in lively conversation, laughter, and memorable good times.
 None of us ordered wine or cocktails.
-I drank mineral water while the three of them ordered sodas.
+Instead, I drank mineral water while the three of them ordered sodas.

-The time passed so quickly, we were all surprised when we finally realized how late it was getting.
-With limited bus service for us and ferry service for them, we decided to say goodbye and head back to our respective “homes.”
+The time passed so quickly.
+We were all surprised when we finally realized how late it was getting.
+With limited bus service for bus and ferry service, we decided to say goodbye and head back to our respective “homes.”

 |It was a beautiful day in Manly.
 We arrived at 2 pm and were scheduled to meet Christine and Colin around 3:45 pm.|

-In no time at all, we were hunkered down on the sofa in time to watch yet another amazing David Attenborough wildlife story.
+In no time at all, we were hunkered down on the sofa in time to watch yet another fantastic David Attenborough wildlife story.
 It was impossible to wipe the smiles off our faces over the enjoyable evening of good friends and good food.
-Watching wildlife in Africa didn’t hurt either.
-Hmmm….
+But, of course, watching wildlife in Africa didn’t hurt either.
+Hmm…

 |This swing activity for kids looked fun with an attendant on site who strapped the kids into a harness.|

-This morning we did a little more packing comfortable that by noon tomorrow when our taxi arrives we’ll be set to go.
-Instead of preparing tomorrow’s post today which I usually do on the final day, I’ll have plenty of time to do it in the morning.
+This morning, we did a little more packing comfortable that we’ll be set to go by noon tomorrow when our taxi arrives.
+So instead of preparing tomorrow’s post today, which I usually do on the final day, I’ll have plenty of time to do it in the morning.
 Easy peasy.
 Life is good.

 May life also be good for YOU!